Localization

 System Resources

-At the time, all Wisej system resources are localized in English, German, French, Italian, Turkish, Spanish and Portuguese.
+At the time, all Wisej.NET system resources are localized in English, German, French, Italian, Turkish, Spanish and Portuguese.
 You have to provide the localization in any other language.
 All you need to do is to create a Resources-[LANG].resx file either in the root folder of the project or in the /Resources folder and add the labels to localize.
 See How to: Create a Localized Version of a Resource File.

 In addition to formatting, parsing, system labels and controls, you will most likely need to localize other resources (strings, images, ...) used in the code of your application.